0circle0/webRTC/README.md

 - `yarn start:dev` runs the server with nodemon for hot reloads.
 - `yarn start:withauth` and `yarn start:withoutauth` toggle auth enforcement.
 - UI tweaks live under `ui/` and are served by `scripts/ui-server.js`.
+- The React UI (`ui-react/`) surfaces a camera selector under the local preview, so you can flip between attached cameras without restarting the call.

 ## License